CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/06-scripted-actions-and-reimage.md

    ![](media/sa13.png)

 1. New Tasks will be created for applying the rule set.
 Wait untill the tasks completes.
-In meantime you can click on details and observe the execution for more details.
+In meantime you can click on details and observe the creation process.

    ![](media/sa15.png)